-Source?

-?
+Source: own table

 At this stage of analysis three econometric methods are applied to unravel the potential relationship between the outcome and the explanatory variable of interest, i.e. ordinary least square (OLS), random effects (RE) and generalized method of moments (GMM).
 Especially with regard to the GMM model, one may argue that there is insufficient number of observations.
 As Roodman (2009) claims, GMM models are typically designed for situations with few time periods and many cross-sectional units.
 Excessive numbers of instruments generated by the model may lead to the lower consistency of estimators.
 However, according to Soto (2009), in small samples with some persistency GMM estimators have lower bias and higher efficiency than OLS.
 Also, the application of fixed effect estimators is not recommended due to the mediocre variability in the constitutional review indicators within time.